 On locating the mailbox export this data to PST files.

-There are many limitations on the time, accuracy, and reliability of native Microsoft Office 365 archival and recovery tools.
+There are many limitations on the time, accuracy, and reliability of native Microsoft 365 archival and recovery tools.
 So much so that Microsoft itself recommends third-party backup.

 We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft is not liable for any disruption or loss you may suffer as a result.
 In the event of an outage, you may not be able to retrieve Your Content or Data that you’ve stored.
 We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-Party Apps and Services.

-The limitations of native Microsoft Office 365 archival centers around the fact that there is a fundamental difference between archival and backup tools.
+The limitations of native Microsoft 365 archival centers around the fact that there is a fundamental difference between archival and backup tools.
 Archival tools are primarily used to store previous versions of data for legal purposes, whereas backup is built for easy and accurate recovery of recent data.

 - eDiscovery archives are manual, hold outdated data, and work only to restore entire mailboxes.